-Doing my best to hide behind my overly confident spouse as the pints of beer came happily chugging out of bronze taps, I gazed about the room systematically.
+Doing my best to hide behind my overly confident spouse as the pints of beer came happily chugging out of bronze taps, I gazed about the Aberdeen Grill systematically.
 72 men and not a single woman.
 Anywhere.

 Once poured, I began guzzling my beer as though I had wandered the dunes of the Sahara rather than the nearby crypts of the Kirk of St Nicholas prior to arrival.